Francois-Meunier/Armor-Games-Scraper/README.md

 1.Open your shell and move to the project directory 2.Launch the docker container with the command:

-1. Navigate your shell into the project directory
-2. Launch the following command
 ```bash
 $ docker-compose up
 ```